doublesymmetry/SwiftAudioEx/README.md

 ## Example

 To see the audio player in action, run the example project!
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, then open `Example/SwiftAudio.xcodeproj` in Xcode.
+Choose "Example for SwiftAudio" in the XCode project navigator and Build/Run it in a simulator (or on an actual device).

 ## Requirements
 iOS 11.0+